 “Contract Owner” means the administrator within the Agency who has overall responsibility, accountability, and authority for the direction and management of the procurement for a specific RFP and contract.

 “Crisis Intervention and Stabilization Plan” means the methods a Contractor will use at both the Contractor and individual Child levels to respond to Child behaviors that may lead to situations like Critical Incidents, trauma, or reports to authorities (e.g., Law Enforcement).
 Contractor Crisis Intervention and Stabilization plans shall define Contractor policies and procedures that are appropriate to meet the needs of the Children in care, identify expectations of staff and staff training requirements, define appropriate staffing patterns and desired competencies, discuss the Contractor’s approaches to Trauma-Informed Care, define the behavior de-escalation techniques that will be used.
-Child specific Crisis Intervention and Stabilization Plans shall be individualized and based on needs of the individual Children in care.
-They shall address, but not be limited to: a Child’s trauma; mental health or behavioral needs; and, approaches to de-escalation that shall be used to manage a Child’s behavior when needed.
+Child-specific Crisis Intervention and Stabilization Planning shall be individualized and based on needs of the individual Children in care and incorporated into the Child’s Service Plan.
+This planning shall address, but not be limited to: a Child’s trauma; mental health or behavioral needs; and, approaches to de-escalation that shall be used to manage a Child’s behavior when needed.

 "Critical Incident" means a behavior-related situation involving a Child during the provision of service that result in one of the following: